BAPTIZE IN THE NAME OF JESUS CHRIST

 It is crucially important to understand that baptism symbolizes a joining of the believer into the death, burial, and resurrection of the Savior for the remission of sin[1].
 In order to accomplish that, baptism must be associated with the sacrifice of Jesus Christ:

-COLOSSIANS 2:11-12 In Whom you have also been circumcised with the circumcision not made by hands, in putting off the body of the sins of the flesh by the circumcision of Christ; 12 Having been buried with Him [Jesus Christ] in baptism, by which you have also been raised with Him through the inner working of God, Who raised Him from the dead.
+COLOSSIANS 2:11-12 In Him you were also circumcised with the circumcision made without hands, by putting off the body of the sins of the flesh, by the circumcision of Christ, 12 buried with Him [Jesus Christ] in baptism, in which you also were raised with Him through faith in the working of God, who raised Him from the dead.

-GALATIANS 3:27 For as many of you as were baptized into Christ did put on Christ.
+GALATIANS 3:27 For as many of you as were baptized into Christ have put on Christ.

 Baptism is associated with the sacrifice of Jesus Christ; that is, to be “buried with [Jesus] in baptism” is to be “baptized into Christ.”
 This is requires the ceremony to be dedicated to, and in full recognition of, the name of the Savior.
 An act performed in the name of someone establishes it in accordance with, and authorized by, the one who has supremacy over the matter.
 In the case of baptism, the proclamation of every New Testament Scripture (excluding Matthew 28:19) is in the name of Jesus Christ:

-ACTS 2:38 Then Peter said to them, “Repent and be baptized each one of you in the name of Jesus Christ for the remission of sins, and you yourselves shall receive the gift of the Holy Spirit.
+ACTS 2:38 Then Peter said to them, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.

-ACTS 4:10, 12 Be it known to you all, and to all the people of Israel, that in the name of Jesus Christ the Nazarean, Whom you crucified, but Whom God has raised from the dead, by Him this man stands before you whole. … 12 And there is no salvation in any other, for neither is there another name under heaven which has been given among men, by which we must be saved.
+ACTS 4:10, 12 “let it be known to you all, and to all the people of Israel, that by the name of Jesus Christ of Nazareth, whom you crucified, whom God raised from the dead, by Him this man stands here before you whole. … 12 “Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.”

-ACTS 8:12 But when they believed Philip, who was preaching the gospel—the things concerning the kingdom of God and the name of Jesus Christ—they were baptized, both men and women.
+ACTS 8:12 But when they believed Philip as he preached the things concerning the kingdom of God and the name of Jesus Christ, both men and women were baptized.

-ACTS 8:15-16 Who, after coming down to Samaria, prayed for them, that they might receive the Holy Spirit; 16 For as yet it had not fallen upon any of them, but they had only been baptized in the name of the Lord Jesus.
+ACTS 8:15-16 who, when they had come down, prayed for them that they might receive the Holy Spirit.
+16 For as yet He had fallen upon none of them.
+They had only been baptized in the name of the Lord Jesus.

 ACTS 10:48 And he commanded them to be baptized in the name of the Lord.
-Then they besought him to remain for a number of days.
+Then they asked him to stay a few days.

-ACTS 19:5 And after hearing this, they were baptized into the name of the Lord Jesus.
+ACTS 19:5 When they heard this, they were baptized in the name of the Lord Jesus.

-ROM.
-6:3-4 Or are you ignorant that we, as many as were baptized into Christ Jesus, were baptized into His death?
-4 Therefore, we were buried with Him through the baptism into the death; so that, just as Christ was raised from the dead by the glory of the Father, in the same way, we also should walk in newness of life.
+ROMANS 6:3-4 Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
+4 Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.

 It should be noted that, except for Matthew 28:19, only the name of Jesus Christ is authorized for baptism.
 In fact, Scripture specifically excludes all other names, including God the Father and the Holy Spirit:

-ACTS 4:10, 12 Be it known to you all, and to all the people of Israel, that in the name of Jesus Christ the Nazarean, Whom you crucified, but Whom God has raised from the dead, by Him this man stands before you whole. … 12 And there is no salvation in any other name, for neither is there another name under heaven which has been given among men, by which we must be saved.
+ACTS 4:10, 12 “let it be known to you all, and to all the people of Israel, that by the name of Jesus Christ of Nazareth, whom you crucified, whom God raised from the dead, by Him this man stands here before you whole. … 12 “Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.”

 DEFINITION: Baptism by water immersion portrays the death, burial, and resurrection of Jesus Christ who died for the remission (cancellation) of the penalty of death for sin.